-• Client Application - The sole purpose of the Nose Client was to issue IEEE 1451-compliant commands to the server, based on the user input.
+- Client Host Pentium III 933 MHz processor, 512 MB RAM, 80 GB HDD, Red Hat Enterprise Linux WS release 4 - motes MICA2 motes, 915 MHz, programmed using nesC (TinyOS 1.1.7) on a mib510 board (serial port).
+The transmission power level of the motes was reduced by 20 dB to reduce the range of the radios to ~5 ft, to demonstrate multi-hop routing. - Electronic Nose Cyranose 320, serial # B001203158, mounted on a chemistry lab stand - 2) Software Specifications: - Server Application The server application or the Nose service could issue commands to, and receive responses from the Nose.
+It contained the Nose NCAP mentioned above, so that all communication between the client, server and sensor was IEEE 1451 compliant.
+We used the JDDAC library, which has been built around IEEE 1451 specifications, to build our Nose NCAP.
+It involved designing a new Function Block to process and issue Nose-specific commands and a Transducer Block to provide serial port IO capability.
+The ACE communication channels provided the communication fabric between the client and the server.
+The Nose server exposed standard ACE interfaces to the client, so that the Nose service could leverage the ACE security, authentication and authorization mechanisms that are critical to our architecture. - Client Application The sole purpose of the Nose Client was to issue IEEE 1451-compliant commands to the server, based on the user input.
 The client application was a simple GUI which simply lists the commands that can be executed on the Nose.
-To ensure inter-operability with ACE, all client applications were written in Java and used Remote Method Invocation (RMI) [27] to communicate with the sensor services.
+To ensure inter-operability with ACE, all client applications were written in Java and used Remote Method Invocation (RMI) [25] to communicate with the sensor services.
 With JAVA-RMI, the services present themselves as remote objects.
 The applications get handles to these remote objects and use them to talk to the services.
-As recommended in the JDDAC documentation [20], Eclipse IDE was used to build the Client and Server applications.
-The version of java that we used was JDK 1.5.0.8.
+As recommended in the JDDAC documentation [19], Eclipse IDE was used to build the Client and Server applications.
+The version of Java that we used was JDK 1.5.0.8.